swiftlang/swift-evolution/proposals/0192-non-exhaustive-enums.md

 (The `#unknown` spelling is chosen by analogy with `#selector` to not conflict with existing syntax; it is not intended to be a final proposal.)

 However, this produces potentially surprising results when followed by a case that could also match a particular input.
-Because `unknown` acts as a catch-all, the input `(.thoughtItWasDueNextWeek, true)` would result in case 2 being chosen rather than case 3.
+Because `@unknown` is only supported on catch-all cases, the input `(.thoughtItWasDueNextWeek, true)` would result in case 2 being chosen rather than case 3.

 ```swift
 switch (excuse, notifiedTeacherBeforeDeadline) {